Rongzhi-Dong/Rongzhi-Dong.github.io/index.md

 ## About Me

-I am a Ph.D. in Computer Science working at the intersection of **Generative AI and AI for Science (AI4Science)**.
+I am Rongzhi Dong, a Ph.D. in Computer Science from the University of South Carolina.
+My research lies at the intersection of machine learning and materials science, focusing on **generative AI and data-efficient methods for scientific discovery (AI4Science)**.

-My research focuses on developing **data-efficient and generalizable machine learning methods** to accelerate scientific discovery, particularly in **materials design**.
+I conducted my doctoral research in the Machine Learning and Evolution Laboratory under the supervision of Dr. Jianjun Hu.
+Prior to that, I received my M.S. in Mechanical Engineering from Guizhou University and my B.S. in Engineering Mechanics from China Agricultural University.

 ---